SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/describe_columns.rst

      - Text
    * - ``SCHEMA``
      - ``schema_name``
-     - The name of the table.
+     - The name of the schema.
      - Text
    * - ``TABLE``
      - ``table_name``